Draft Specification v0.1

 Truly portable

-Your subscription works in any OPE-compatible reader.
+Your subscription works in any OPE-compatible app — feed reader, podcast player, or browser.
 No platform lock-in.

 Works with any feed